 The New York State Office of Mental Health (OMH) announces the availability of funds to support the implementation of the Individual Placement and Support (IPS) Initiative.
+It is anticipated that OMH will make up to 18 awards across the state, contingent upon availability of funding.
 This funding is specifically targeted for Community Oriented Recovery and Empowerment (CORE) Services providers designated to provide Psychosocial Rehabilitation (PSR) to fully implement the IPS model of supported employment.